 In addition, DEP and the coalition have concluded a yearlong project to create a report called the "Pennsylvania Electric Vehicle Roadmap."
 The roadmap was created with technical support from an expert transportation consultant (supported by the U.S. Department of Energy State Energy Program funds).
 The purpose of the roadmap is to review the state of electric vehicle market in Pennsylvania, define a set of proposed strategies to support the expansion of the EV market, and to provide estimates of the potential benefits and impacts to the state from an increased EV market.
 The roadmap will help inform policymakers in the Commonwealth interested in supporting EV growth in Pennsylvania.
-The road map will be posted on this website when available.

 The Drive Electric Pennsylvania Coalition includes state and municipal government officials, Department of Energy's Clean Cities Coalitions, EV businesses and consultants, transportation organizations, electric utilities, environmental groups, auto companies, and other interested stakeholders.